3DCdsc/About/docs/3DC_Membership.md

 - Undergraduate research 101 - UROP experience sharing

-## Pathway 3: Join a Hackthon with 3DC
+## Pathway 3: Join a Hackathon with 3DC

-Team up with anyone in the 3DC Community, represent 3DC and participate in a hackthon.
+Team up with anyone in the 3DC Community, represent 3DC and participate in a hackathon.